anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 ![Kentucky Mask Chart](https://rationalground.com/wp-content/uploads/2020/10/10-9-Kentucky-Cases-2048x1476.png)
 ![Europe Mask Usage](/static/images/Europe-Mask-Usage.jpg)

-Note that the small blip in Sweden's deaths toward the end of November incited perverse celebration on social media at the thought of Sweden finally getting what it had coming.
-This blip resolved in the following week.

 ![Florida and Georgia v Others](https://pbs.twimg.com/media/Emz1SqjUYAAC9tZ?format=jpg&name=large)
 ![Colorado Mask Chart](/static/images/colorado-mask-chart.jpg)
 ![Utah Mask Chart](/static/images/uath-mask-chart.jpg)
 ![Czech Republic Mask Chart](https://rationalground.com/wp-content/uploads/2020/10/10-17-Czech-vs-Sweden-2048x1384.png)
 ![Argentina Mask Chart](https://rationalground.com/wp-content/uploads/2020/10/10-14-Argentina-Cases-2048x1503.png)

-Even in the face of these charts&mdash;more found [here](https://rationalground.com/mask-charts/), [here](https://rationalground.com/more-mask-charts/), [here](https://pjmedia.com/news-and-politics/matt-margolis/2020/10/06/do-masks-really-work-heres-what-the-charts-tell-us-n1009481), and [here](https://twitter.com/ianmSC/media)&mdash; we are told to keep trusting the Science<sup>TM</sup>, mask up, and do our part to stop the spread.
+Even in the face of these charts&mdash;more found [here](https://rationalground.com/mask-charts/), [here](https://rationalground.com/more-mask-charts/), [here](https://pjmedia.com/news-and-politics/matt-margolis/2020/10/06/do-masks-really-work-heres-what-the-charts-tell-us-n1009481), and [here](https://twitter.com/ianmSC/media)&mdash; we are told to keep trusting the Science<sup>TM</sup>, wear the damn mask, and ["Do what you're told."](https://twitter.com/deaceproducer/status/1327256913248198661?s=21).

-His holiness (Fauci) recently declared ex cathedra saying it's time to "Do what you're told." - https://twitter.com/deaceproducer/status/1327256913248198661?s=21

-- "Sweden was a failure"
-        - I recommend extreme caution when talking about Sweden.
-Noting the phenomenal success of Sweden’s “battle” with Covid-19 will likely invoke hissing more unbearable than           a vampire being pressed with a silver crucifix in broad daylight.
-        - Most attempts at rebutting Sweden’s success start with mentioning Sweden’s high death rate.
-Yes, their death rate was high, but this was due to a poor management of          nursing homes.
-Health and Social Affairs Minister Lena Hallengren admitted (https://news.yahoo.com/sweden-admits-failure-protect-elderly-care-homes-024202762.html) that            Sweden failed to protect their elderly.
-As of April 28, 90 percent of those who died from Covid-19 were over 70 years old.
-Half of these deaths occurred in nursing             homes and another quarter occurred during at-home care

-- Closing:
-    - The vast majority of the population is now okay with sitting at home and watching TV to figure out what their governors and local officials are going to allow them to do for the day.
-    - Tom Woods speeches
+Two of the fundamental teachings of the Church of Saint Fauci, "Wear the damn mask" and "Lockdowns save lives", are refuted with a cursory glance at data from around the world.
+These teachings are utterly dismantled by the example set forth in Sweden.
+With all the damage that has been done through the Church of Saint Fauci's dogmata, civil disobedience is needed to return to normal life, not some distopyian "new normal" where strangers are viewed as pathogens and gatherings are limited to 20 people.
+A life worth living includes musical performances, concerts, attending professional sporting events, hosting family gatherings and celebrations, traveling the world, going tocomedy shows, and so much more.
+And yes, these things technically still exist, but only as shadows in Plato's cave.